 The majority of the funding received for DOF is for personnel and equipment.
 DOF employees are stewards of the forestland and all field personnel are highly trained in forestry practices and fire fighting.
 Funding the rotation of bulldozer and transport units to ensure public safety and keeping up with technological advancements are DOF's most pressing financial challenges.
-Some of these units are almost 30 years old and far exceed our ideal rotation schedule of 20 years.
+41 dozer units will be replaced in the 2016-18 biennium, some of which are almost 30 years old and far exceed our ideal rotation schedule of 20 years.
 In addition, information technology expenditures now consume more than 10 percent of the Agency's operating budget, and we expect that figure to grow even more in the coming years just to maintain the existing infrastructure.
 And the question persists as to how we can increase our use of - and pay for - new technology to provide more and better services to our citizens in a time of shrinking resources.
 Several of our rural offices still have limited or no Internet access, when all require broadband to communicate and effectively serve Virginia's citizens.